She Loves Biscotti

 Hazelnut butter in a food processor.

-Before you know it, the natural oils will be released and the hazelnuts is transformed into nut butter.
-This can take anywhere from 5-10 minutes depending on the strength of your food processor.
+Before you know it, the nuts will release their natural oils, and the hazelnuts are transformed into nut butter.
+This can take anywhere from 5-10 minutes, depending on the strength of your food processor.

 Let’s make this nut butter a little more decadent.
 Let’s add the rest of the ingredients!